theodorosploumis/distros.bid/README.md

 ## About

+An easy online service to spin Drupal Distribution instances in seconds.
-A list of Docker containers running several popular [Drupal 10.x, 8.x and 7.x distributions](http://dgo.to/project_distribution) within LAMP stack.
+Behind the scens this project maintains a list of Docker containers running several popular [Drupal 10.x, 8.x and 7.x distributions](http://dgo.to/project_distribution) within LAMP stack.

 ## Try online